Chemical Peels in Los Altos, CA

 For a few days, you will experience mild discomfort in the form of itching and burning.
 Your skin will appear red, and you may notice scabbing, especially if you underwent a deeper peel.
 Your skin will peel for about two weeks.
 Once the natural peeling process is complete, your skin will be slightly pink and will already appear fresher.
 A deep peel may entail more time in recovery, but your results will last much longer.

 Because chemical peels are classified as cosmetic procedures, your insurance may not cover the cost of your procedure.
-To ease the burden of cost, Dr. Mittelman offers financing options.
-We will also accept all major credit cards.
+We accept all major credit cards.
 Our well-trained and professional staff will discuss your payment options with you.

 Harry Mittelman, MD, is recognized as a pioneer in facial plastic surgery.
 As a board-certified facial plastic surgeon, specializing in both surgical and non-surgical or non-invasive cosmetic surgery and plastic surgery procedures, Dr. Mittelman provides his patients with exceptional skills and results that last.
 For more information on chemical peels or to schedule a private consultation at Dr. Mittelman’s office, please contact us today.We serve the entire Southbay and Bay Area including Los Altos, Palo Alto, Menlo Park, Redwood City, Mountain View, San Mateo, San Jose, Santa Clara, Sunnyvale and the surrounding areas.